Largo47/BasicLogSystem/README.md

 docker exec basiclogsystem-web-1 bash entrypoint.sh
 ```

-If, for one reason or another, you container is not named "basiclogsystem-web-1", change the command to use proper name or dockerID.
+If, for one reason or another, you container is not named "basiclogsystem-web-1" (it should be default), change the command to use proper name or dockerID.
-I tried to get this script to run during as an entrpoint during composing, but due to postgres liking to restart itself a couple of times before it actuall starts working,
+I tried to get this script to run as an entrypoint during composing, but due to postgres liking to restart itself a couple of times before it actuall starts working,
 I couldn't get it to work reliably.
 Regardless, you only need to do it during initial setup.

 If everthing went without error, you can go to <host_ip>:8000 and you should be able to see the home page.